eduardogott/HyperBot-Java/README.md

 ```properties
 BOT_TOKEN=example.token-here_f2a299bca24926
 ```
-5. You can then get the invite either running the bot and copying it from info.txt in [logs](./src/logs) or going in OAuth2 in the applications portal, marking "bot" and below marking the wanted permissions (usually, Administrator).
+5. You can then get the invite either running the bot and copying it from info.txt in [logs](./src/logs), ~~running the bot with `--invite`~~ or going in OAuth2 in the applications portal, marking "bot" and below marking the wanted permissions (usually, Administrator).

 > [!CAUTION]
 > Do NOT share your token with anyone, nor upload it to GitHub or repl.it.
 ANYONE with your token can run the bot in your place, as well as edit it's properties.